These fall tissue paper suncatchers are fun and easy fall crafts for kids. They’ll enjoy making a leaf, apple, acorn, and pumpkin!

 Looking for cute fall decorations your kids can make?
 I love how easy it is to make these and they look so pretty as the sun shines through them in the window.

-With the free printable craft templates, these fall tissue paper suncatchers are great low prep projects for kids to make at home or at school.
+These fall tissue paper suncatchers are great low prep projects for kids to make at home or at school.
+They go perfectly with these Fall alphabet activities, which offer coloring and writing practice.

-There are four different templates: leaf, apple, acorn, and pumpkin.
+There are four different printable templates: leaf, apple, acorn, and pumpkin.

 While making the leaf suncatcher, you can talk about the leaves changing color and even gather some up for leaf rubbings.